-Whatever phase you are experiencing at work or home, the change and uncertainty is not only stressful, it’s monotonous and frustrating, necessitating our need to restore.
+Whatever phase you are experiencing at work or home, the change and uncertainty are not only stressful, it’s monotonous and frustrating, necessitating our need to restore.
 Restoring can mean rest, relaxation, or rejuvenation, and it is something we do for ourselves, with ourselves, and optimally by ourselves to fill us up and renew our hope and energy.

-9 ways to restore:
+9 Ways to Restore:

 - Draw, paint, or color